 Honey Bees Honey bees are one of the most popular and well-known species of insects.
 Many people are well aware of their function in the larger ecosystem as well as the recent decline in honey bee population.
 While honey bees

 Cicada killers are a species of large wasps that are common all across the Southeast.
 They are approximately two inches long and have a yellow/black body coloration.
 The males of the species are about two times smaller than the females.
-Their size and brownish colored wings often cause them to be misidentified as European hornets.
-For this reason, many people are afraid to approach them, especially when they are in large numbers.

 Here in Georgia, many homeowners will call us and report having spotted what look like enormous bees.
 While they can sometimes be mistakenly identified as Asian Giant Hornets, the creatures in question are typically European Hornets.
+I have spoken